Step 1: Make an INS. Step 2: Profit

 The way that the AHRS avoids being affected by magnetic interference and accelerations from maneuvering is that it changes the sensor noise figures so that the measurements no longer affect the estimate as long as there is an interference of some sort.
 That is the easy part.
 The hard part is detecting the interference cases accurately.

-For the full state estimator (INS), instead of writing everything from scratch as in my previous projects, I took inspiration from the state estimators used in ardupilot/px4, which are both based on InertialNav.
+For the full state estimator (INS), instead of writing everything from scratch as in my previous projects, I took inspiration from the state estimators used in ardupilot/px4, because that was the benchmark to beat.
 I could have gone with the legacy uNavINS which has been used in data collection systems by NASA and is readily implemented on the Teensy 4.0 (Note that the latest version of uNavINS is available here).
 However, I prefer an implementation where each matrix multiplication is written out line by line, allowing me to create a highly bespoke system.
 In case you want to create your own INS, the uNavINS is a pretty good candidate for doing so.
 Currently, my INS:

 Estimates the 3D position, velocity, and the quaternion of the orientation